mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 In the mythology of startups, early revenue is often treated like a badge of validation.
 “If someone pays, you’re onto something.”
 It’s a tempting narrative, especially when we’re trying to prove momentum.
 But I’ve learned we can never truly earn that badge—we have to keep validating with an open mind.
 Validation isn’t about proving ourselves right; it’s about discovering a great way to deliver long-term value.
 And just because someone pays once doesn’t mean we’ve built something desirable or sustainable.

 Especially if that payment came through an MVP—whether Wizard-of-Oz, Concierge, or a scrappy manual prototype—each has its own quirks and limitations.
-What looks like traction might actually be the result of over-personalization, mismatched expectations, or an effort we can’t keep scaling.
+I've found that what looks like traction might actually be the result of over-personalization, mismatched expectations, or an effort we can’t keep scaling.

 ## Real Money, Simulated Product